deco3500-2018/Model-Repository/nodejs.md

 >
 >`node app.js` or simply `node app`.

+Be sure when running `.js` files, you have accessed the necessary root directory through the command line where the file is located.

+### Directory finding

+Use `cd` at the start of your command then `folder name`.
+You have to been in a root directory of that folder to access it.
+To see what folders and files are in the current directory, use `ls` in the command line.

+If your folder contains spaces:
+* for Windows use `cd "folder name"` to make sure command line reads the space.
+* for Mac use `cd folder\ name` to make sure command line reads the space.

 ## Activity

 Copy the below code and save it as to your computer to run through Command Line.